 Landscaping Around Utility Boxes

-you have plans to live off the grid, they’re a fact of life, and they, unfortunately, aren’t usually designed with aesthetics in mind.
+If you have plans to live off the grid, they’re a fact of life, and they, unfortunately, aren’t usually designed with aesthetics in mind.
 The best you can do is try to live in harmony with them.
-The very first thing you need to do when landscaping around utility boxes is call the company that installed it.
+The very first thing you need to do when landscaping around utility boxes is to call the company that installed them.

 These boxes are serious business, and there are often restrictions about what you can do near them, like bans on permanent structures and distances before you can plant anything.
 Make sure to follow these restrictions – the companies need access and underground wires need room to run free of roots.
 That being said, there are ways to hide utility boxes that don’t conflict with any restrictions.